Unity-Technologies/Unity-Robotics-Hub/tutorials/pose_estimation/Documentation/quick_demo_full.md

 <img src="Images/4_ros_settings.png" width="500"/>
 </p>

-Opening the ROS Settings has created a ROSConnectionPrefab in `Assets/Resources` with the user-input settings.
-When the static `ROSConnection.instance` is referenced in a script, if a `ROSConnection` instance is not already present, the prefab will be instantiated in the Unity scene, and the connection will begin.

 #### Switching to Inference Mode

 The completed project is set up for data collection by default, so we must switch it to inference mode.